Quick answer

 | Format | Hardcover (trade) |

-| Key point | Princeton University Press first printing, 1967, cloth in priced dust jacket |
+| Key point | Princeton University Press first printing, 1967, issued as Monographs in Population Biology No |

-| Book-club edition exists? | Yes |
+| Book-club edition exists? | No |

 The points of issue

-- 1; co-authored with Robert H. MacArthur
+- 1 (the inaugural volume of that series), co-authored with Robert H. MacArthur

 How Princeton University Press marked a first edition